-Children’s books about poverty are important.
+Children’s books about poverty and homelessness are important.
 For one, kids need to see themselves in stories.
-Reading about someone who is poor like you are is affirming.
-Additionally, for those kids who don’t know what poverty is like, these stories build empathy and understanding about poverty and homelessness.
+Reading about someone who is also poor like you are is affirming.
+And for those kids who don’t know what poverty or homelessness is like, these stories build empathy and understanding.

 Here’s a list of excellent children’s books about poverty, being poor, and being homeless, which is also called unhoused.

 Maddi’s Fridge by Lois Brandt, illustrated by Vin Vogel (ages 4+)